 “You are a priest forever,

 after the order of Melchizedek.” b

 Warning Against Drifting Away

-11 About him we have much to say, but it is hard to interpret, because you have become too weak to hear.
+11 About this we have much to say, but it is hard to explain, because you have become too weak to hear.
 12 For although by this time you should be teachers, you still need to have someone teach you the basic principles of God’s revelation.
 You still need milk, and not solid food.

 1 Give thanks to the Lord!
 Call on his name!